mokagio/mokacoding/metallo/src/posts/2020-12-17-ydniy-and-tdd.md

 The difference between TDD and testing after the fact is that writing tests first introduces a helpful pressure to build small components in small iterations.
 Applying YDNIY will make you get the most out of TDD.

-**By only writing what is strictly necessary right now while leaving the door open for future changes, you can focus on solving one small problem at a time.**
+**By only writing what is strictly necessary right now while leaving the door open for future changes, we can focus on solving one small problem at a time.**
 **This is a psychological relief that should not be underestimated and a way to assign our limited working memory space effectively.**

 The next time you'll write the code to make a failing test pass, ask yourself, "do I need it yet?"